etclabscore/core-geth/docs/tutorials/private-network.md

 $ geth --datadir=path/to/custom/data/folder --bootnodes=<bootnode-enode-url-from-above>
 ```

+!!!
+Note

-*Note: Since your network will be completely cut off from the main and test networks, you'll
+    Since your network will be completely cut off from the main and test networks, you'll
-also need to configure a miner to process transactions and create new blocks for you.*
+    also need to configure a miner to process transactions and create new blocks for you.

 #### Running a private miner